silversunseven/Ansible/README.md

 ## 1. Commission 4 VM's over your favorite platform
 The instructions here are primarily for the Ubuntu OS.
+Commision 4 VM's over at your cloud provider, call them:

+lnx001
+lnx002
+lnx003
+lnx004

+and take note of the IP's
 ## 2. Edit aliases and add them to your .bashrc

 `vi aliases.input`